Israeli system of government: Executive branch

 The Prime Minister is the most powerful political figure in the country.
-The Prime Minister is ceremonially appointed by the President upon recommendation of party Representatives in the Knesset, and makes foreign and domestic policy decisions which are voted on by the cabinet.
+Under sections 7 to 14 of Basic Law: The Government, the Prime Minister is nominated by the President after consulting party leaders in the Knesset; the appointment of the Prime Minister and cabinet is in turn confirmed by a majority vote of confidence from the assembled Knesset members.
+As head of government, the Prime Minister makes foreign and domestic policy decisions which are voted on by the cabinet.
 The cabinet is composed of ministers, most of whom are the heads of government departments, though some are deputy ministers and ministers without portfolio.
 Cabinet ministers are appointed by the Prime Minister.
 The cabinet's composition must also be approved by the Knesset.
 The Prime Minister may dismiss cabinet members, but any replacements must be approved by the Knesset.
 Most ministers are members of the Knesset, though only the Prime Minister is required to be one.
 The cabinet meets weekly on Sundays, and there may be additional meetings if circumstances require it.
 Each cabinet meeting is chaired by the Prime Minister.

 A select group of ministers led by the Prime Minister forms the security cabinet, responsible for outlining and implementing a foreign and defense policy.
 This forum is designed to coordinate diplomatic negotiations, and to make quick and effective decisions in times of crisis and war.

 The Israeli government has 28 ministries, each of them responsible for a sector of public administration.
 Many ministries are located in the Kiryat Ben Gurion Government complex in the area of Givat Ram in Jerusalem.
 Each ministry is led by a minister, who is also a member of the cabinet and is usually a member of the Knesset.
-The Office of the Prime Minister coordinates the actions of the work of all government ministries, and serving and assisting the Prime Minister in his daily work.
+The Office of the Prime Minister coordinates the work of all government ministries, and assists the Prime Minister in their daily tasks.

-The State Comptroller, which supervises and reviews the policies and operations of the government, is elected by the Knesset in secret ballot.
+The State Comptroller, who supervises and reviews the policies and operations of the government, is elected by the Knesset in secret ballot.
 They can only be removed from office by a two-thirds vote in the Knesset.
 In addition to their fiscal and operational oversight function, the State Comptroller also serves as a national ombudsman for the state, receiving complaints from the public about the actions of public officials and institutions.